tps2022/tps2022/README.md

-### Hey there, I'm Tamara 🦦
+### Hey there. 🦦
+During Spring 2022, I was a student in the Per Scholas Software Engineering bootcamp.

+During the day, I work in technical project management and technical writing.

 In my spare time, I'm learning web development.
-Right now, I'm continuing to learn Javascript, Express.js, and React.js.
+Right now, I'm continuing to strengthen my understanding of the MERN stack.

-Take a look at my projects.

-My goal is to work in a development environment at a company where I can continue learning.
+This is an archive of my Per Scholas projects.
+You can see my current work [here](https://# "Professional Portfolio").